srcolinas/srcolinas.github.io/content/json-parser.md

 # [...]
 ```

 Before you feel like I added too much out of nowhere, let me explain.
 The Coding Challenges guide asks us to write a simple lexer and parser for this step.
 If you are unfamiliar with these two concepts, do not worry, the idea is getting familiar through the development of the challenges.
 It turns out that there are two very important steps to write a parsing tool, which even compilers use: Lexical Analysis and Syntactical Analysis.
-You can read about them on your own, but, roughly speaking, the first is about processing relevant characters into understandable tokens and the second is about putting those tokens together in a way that is understandable (Python's dictionaries and lists with strings, numbers, booleans and nulls, possibly with nested dictionaries and lists).
+You can read about them on your own, but, roughly speaking, the first is about processing relevant characters into understandable tokens and the second is about putting those tokens together in a way that we can work with (Python's dictionaries and lists with strings, numbers, booleans and nulls, possibly with nested dictionaries and lists).

 I still need to walk you through the implementation of `parse` and `lex`.
 Let's define the interface needed for parsing (save it in `pyccjp/parser.py`):